The Musical Museum at Kew Bridge

-The Musical Museum contains one of the world's foremost collections of automatic instruments.
-From the tiny clockwork Musical Box to the self playing ‘Mighty Wurlitzer’, the collection embraces an impressive and comprehensive array of sophisticated reproducing pianos, orchestrions, orchestrelles, residence organs and violin players.
+The Musical Museum contains one of the world's foremost collections of self-playing musical instruments.
+From the tiniest of clockwork music boxes to the Mighty Wurlitzer the collection embraces an impressive and comprehensive array of sophisticated reproducing pianos, orchestrions, orchestrelles, residence organs and violin players.

 The Museum is open on Friday, Saturday, Sunday & Bank Holiday Mondays from 11AM to 5PM, last entry is at 4PM.
 Tours with live demonstrations of self playing instruments and the Mighty Wurlitzer take place at 11.30AM, 1.30PM & 3.30PM.

 The Museum is open on any day for groups consisting of 20 people or more.
 Please contact the museum for further details.

 The Musical Museum is easily accessible via public transport links.
 The nearest train station is Kew Bridge overground.
 You may take District Line to Gunnersbury, then 237 or 267 bus alighting opposite the Museum.
 Alternatively, take the Piccadilly Line to South Ealing, and then the 65 bus which passes the Museum.